MicrosoftDocs/power-pages-docs/power-pages-docs/security/security-scan.md

 1. Select the **Run Deep Scan** button.

-    > [!NOTE]
+    By default, security scan only scans anonymous pages.
-    > By default, security scan only scans anonymous pages.

     To include authenticated pages in the scan:
-    > 1. Select the check box next to **Include authenticated pages in scan**.
+    1. Select the check box next to **Include authenticated pages in scan**.
 A notification window appears in the workspace.
-    > 2. Enter your user name and password, then select **Continue**.
+    1. Enter your user name and password.

 1. Select the **Continue** button to begin the scan.